Online Bandit Learning with Offline Preference Data for Improved RLHF

 \subsection{Informativeness of Offline Preference Data}

 We first introduce the notion of \emph{informativeness} of the offline preference data, which characterizes how much information about the optimal action is provided by this offline preference dataset.
 Specifically, for purposes of analysis, we construct an `information' set $\UD \subseteq \Acal$ such that it contains the optimal action with high probability (see Appendix~\ref{appendix:twoactions}, \ref{appendix:multipleactionsinfinitebeta}, and \ref{appendix:multipleactionsfinitebeta} for details).
-This is useful for the analysis during the online phase; intuitively, the \texttt{warmPref-PS} algorithm is expected to sample most actions from $\UD$.
+This is useful for the analysis during the online phase; intuitively, during the online phase, $\mathsf{warmPref-PS}$ is expected to sample most actions from $\UD$.

 \begin{definition} Consider a random set $\UD \subseteq \Acal$ measurable with respect to $\Dcal_{0}$.
 For any $\epsilon \in [0,1]$, we say $\UD$ as $(1 - \epsilon)$-\textit{informative} if $P (A^{\star} \in \UD) \ge 1 - \epsilon$, i.e., it contains the optimal action with high probability. \end{definition}